opulo-inc/ohai/docs/feeder8/assembly/index.md

    	![](img/release1.webp)
    	![](img/release2.webp)

-6. Insert an `M3x15mm` flathead screw from the backside and drive it in using the automatic screwdriver on the 4 setting (0.25 N*m).
+6. Insert an `M3x15mm` flathead screw from the backside and drive it in using the torque driver on the 6 setting.
-	* Make sure the arm can still swivel easily
+	* Make sure the arm can still swivel easily.
+It should snap back smoothly.
-	* Make sure that the arm does not have any lateral movement
+	* Make sure that the arm does not have any lateral movement.

    	![](img/release3.webp)

+	!!! failure "If there is lateral movement, try using a 2.0mm screwdriver to manually drive the screw to the end point of the `release-lever`.
+Once you've screwed about as far it can be screwed, loosen it a bit, and test the lever for: a clean swivel, the snap back, and lateral movement again."

 ## Install the `peel-gear-box`

-1. Obtain `peel-gear-box`
+1. Obtain `peel-gear-box`.
 	![](img/peel1.webp)

-1. Place `peel-gear-box` in place, engaging with the `worm-gear` in `peel-motor-asm`
+1. Place `peel-gear-box` in place, engaging with the `worm-gear` in `peel-motor-asm`.
 	![](img/peel2.webp)
 	![](img/peel3.webp)

-1. Insert 2x `M3x12mm` flathead screws into the locations shown using automatic screwdriver set to 6
+1. Insert 2x `M3x12mm` flathead screws into the locations shown using the torque driver set to 3.
 	![](img/peel4.webp)

 ## Install the `drive-wheel-asm`